 The overall goal of the City Action Plan is:

 Key directions for circular governance in Oslo's City Action Plan, include:

-The City has also hired full time staff to coordinate and follow-up the action plan and its measures.
-They have an internal resource group responsible for helping out with efforts internally and for reviewing the plan every second year.
-They also lean on external actors whenever needed.
+The City has also hired full-time staff to coordinate and follow-up the action plan and its measures, as well as a resource group responsible for internal efforts and reviewing the plan every second year.

 The City has also put in place a mechanism for funding projects/initiatives which contribute to the goals of the action plan.
 There is a high focus on cooperation both internally and with external actors, both of the private sector, NGOs and others.

-In 2020, the City will audit the action plan, and update its contents for a new period starting 2021, based on their progress and experiences made during the last 1.5 years.
+In 2020, the City will audit the action plan and update its contents for a new period starting 2021.

 Ioniqa transforms all types and colors of PET waste into valuable resources of ‘virgin quality’ new PET through its proprietary upcycling technology.
 TARGET USERS: Businesses, Industry, Government...View full Best Practice details